Acceptance Factors for Matching into Radiology for Residency

 How to Match into a Radiology Residency Program

-- Your Personal statement matters in Radiology, so be sure to spend some time writing and revising.
+- Your Personal statement matters in Radiology, so spend some time writing and revising.
 Get someone to take a look and give you feedback (especially the PD at your home institution if they’re willing)

-- Failing Step 1 NOT a show stopper: While Failing step 1 is a BIG deal in ANY specialty, 50% of radiology programs MAY still consider you if you’ve failed Step 1/Step 2.
-So, if you’ve failed an exam, you can still apply, but you should apply to a BIG number (100+) of programs.
+- Failing Step 1 is NOT a show-stopper.
+While Failing Step 1 is a BIG deal in ANY specialty, 50% of radiology programs MAY still consider you if you’ve failed Step 1/Step 2.
+So, if you’ve failed an exam, you can still apply.
+But you should apply to a large number (100+) of programs.

 - International Grads Need to be Strong!: Only 1/4 of programs routinely consider IMGs, and most seldom do.
-We recommend doing your homework to determine which programs are more likely to consider IMGs, and advise you to apply to a lot of programs.
+Do your homework to determine which programs are more likely to consider IMGs.
+We advise you to apply to a lot of programs.
 IMGs who have completed their residencies abroad may also consider applying for a temporary license in Tennessee.

 - Interviewees Get Ranked!: If you get an interview invitation, you’re 90% likely to end up on the rank list if you interview.
-We recommend ranking at least 10-15 programs, so once you’ve got 15 interview invitations, you can feel okay with starting to prioritize and cancel as more come in given you’re likely to get ranked.
+We recommend ranking at least 10-15 programs.
+Once you’ve got 15 interview invitations, you can feel okay with starting to prioritize and cancel as more come in given you’re likely to get ranked.

 - Expect interview invitations from late Sept to early Nov: If you’re falling short of 10-15 interviews by the second week in Nov, start reaching out to programs you are REALLY interested in to express interest in interviewing to beef up your rank list.

 - Expect to interview in November through January.
 West Coast programs tend to have lateral interview cycle dates.
-For information on preparing for your interview see our blog post on How to Crush your Residency Interview:
+For information on preparing for your interview see our blog post on How to Crush your Residency Interview.